johnLwith/the-middle-scripts/README.md

 - The script includes a 1-second delay between requests to avoid overwhelming the server
 - Some episodes might be missing due to unavailability on the source website
 - The script uses a user agent header to mimic a web browser
-- Network errors are handled gracefully with appropriate error messages

 ## Limitations